jordenc/org.telegram.api.bot/README.md

 # Homey Telegram communication

-Use Telegram (https://telegram.org/) with Homey: Send an receive messages in flows.
+Use Telegram (https://telegram.org/) with Homey: Send and receive messages in flows.

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **